snabbco/snabb/README.md

 ## Testing

-The test script is quite comprehensive, though it does not test all the syscalls, as I assume they work, but it should stress the bindings.
-Tested on ARM, amd64, x86.
-Intend to get my ppc build machine back up one day, if you want this supported please ask.
-I do not currently have a mips box, if you want this can you suggest a suitable dev box.
+The test script is fairly comprehensive.
+Tested on ARM, amd64, x86, with various combinations of libc.
+I run long test runs as LuaJIT makes random choices in code generation so single runs do not necessarily show errors.
+Also tested with Valgrind to pick up memory errors, although there are some issues with some of the system calls, which are being gradually resolved (I use Valgrind SVN).

 Some tests need to be run as root, and will not be run otherwise.
-You cannot test a lot of stuff otherwise.
-However most of the testing is now done in isolated containers so should be harmless.
+You cannot test a lot of system calls otherwise.
+The testing is now done in isolated containers so should not affect the host system, although on old kernels reboot in a container could reboot the host.

-Some tests may fail if you do not have kernel support for some feature (eg namespacing, ipv6, etc).
+Some tests may fail if you do not have kernel support for some feature (eg namespacing, ipv6, bridges).

-Initial testing on uclibc, at one point worked on my configuration, but uclibc warns that ABI can depend on compile options, so please test.
-I thought uclibc used kernel structures for eg stat, but they seem to use the glibc ones now, so more compatible.
-If there are more compatibility issues I may move towards using more syscalls directly, now we have the syscall function.
-Other C libraries may need more changes; I intend to test musl libc once I have a working build.

 The test script is a copy of [luaunit](https://github.com/rjpcomputing/luaunit).
 I have pushed all my changes upstream, including Lua 5.2 support and fixes to not allocate globals.

-I have added initial coverage tests, which are over 90% (some functions may be missing, will update).
-Fixing the missing parts gradually (found some bugs from this).
+I have added initial coverage tests, and a C test to check constants and structures, but these are very much work in progress.

 ## What is implemented?

 This project is in beta!
-Some syscalls are missing, this is a work in progress!
+Much stuff is still missing, this is a work in progress!
 The majority of syscalls are now there, let me know if you need some that are not.

-The syscall API covers a lot of stuff, but there are other interfaces.
-There is now a small wrapper for the process interface (/proc).
+As well as syscalls, there are interfaces to features such as proc, termios and netlink.
+These are still work in progress, and will be split into separate modules.

 Work on the netlink API is progressing.
-A lot of the code for bridges was done as a prototype, and now working on the interface for network interfaces.
-The read side of network interfaces is done, you can now do `print(S.get_interfaces()` to get something much like ifconfig returns, and all the raw data is there as Lua tables.
-Still to do are the write side of these interfaces, and the additional parts such as routing, but these should be quicker to implement now some is done, although these interfaces are quite large.
+You can now do `print(S.get_interfaces()` to get something much like ifconfig returns, and all the raw data is there as Lua tables.
+You can then modify these, and add IP addresses, similarly for routes.
+There is also a raw netlink interface, and you can create new interfaces.
+There is a lot more functionality that netlink needs to provide, but this is now mostly a matter of configuration.
+The API needs more work still.
+Netlink documentation is pretty bad.
+Useful resources: [blog post](http://maz-programmersdiary.blogspot.co.uk/2011/09/netlink-sockets.html)

 There is also a lot of the `ioctl` interfaces to implement, which are very miscellaneous.
 Mostly you just need some constants and typecasting, but helper functions are probably useful.